 Upon the introduction of piped water in Barbados in 1861, 400 standpipes (or ‘standard pipes’) were installed.

-Traditionally, the standpipe was very much a focal point in Barbadian village life.
+Traditionally, the standpipe was a focal point in Barbadian village life.

-In populated areas, the Government installed a standpipe where people could go to collect free, clean running water for their household needs.
-Thus, the standpipe became a busy center of all manner of social activity – from gossip to courtship, to political discussion, to confrontation.
+In populated areas, the Government installed a standpipe where people could collect free, clean running water for their household needs.
+Thus, the standpipe became a busy center of all social activity – from gossip to courtship, to political discussion, to confrontation.

 — Barbados was initially named Los Barbados, meaning ‘the bearded ones.’